Teach English in Colombia

 Quality of Life

 Cali, with two million residents, is known as the "Salsa capital of the world," rivaling Cuba.
 The two largest shopping malls house multi-cinema complexes featuring first-run U.S. films in English with Spanish subtitles.
 English publications are readily available at bookstores and newsstands.
 Material in English can be borrowed free from the Universidad Santiago de Cali and for a $3 annual fee from the Centro Cultural Colombo Americano.
 The Municipal Theatre, Tertulia Arts Complex, and Jorge Isaacs Theatre offer regular productions in Spanish.
 Ethnic restaurants specializing in Latin American and Mediterranean cuisines continually tempt Caleño palettes.
 Holiday celebrations take place year-round.
-Check them out online.
 You will never be bored in Cali.

 Jobs in Columbia